As Boeing faces crisis, filing reveals CEO got $30 million last year

 In 2018, Smith’s total compensation was $8.7 million, down from $17.2 million in 2017.

-Surprisingly, McAllister, though head of the commercial jet division that pulled in two thirds of total company profits, did not make the top five of the most highly paid executives — and so his pay is not disclosed in the SEC filing.
+Surprisingly, McAllister, though head of the commercial-jet division that pulled in two thirds of total company profits, did not make the top five of the most highly paid executives — and so his pay is not disclosed in the SEC filing.

 Likewise, Stan Deal, head of the new Global Services unit, Boeing’s second most profitable division, is outside the top five.